-Great food isn’t fully great without baked goods, specifically one of Canada’s favourite treats: the butter tart.
+Great food isn’t fully great without baked goods, specifically one of Canada’s favorite treats: the butter tart.
 Haliburton has its own “best butter tart around” courtesy of The Little Tart.
-The small but mighty bakery makes all their offerings on site from scratch.
+The small but mighty bakery makes all its offerings on-site from scratch.

 Enjoy Fun Upcoming Events and Concerts

 Canadian greats like Steven Page have been regulars at Haliburton music festivals

 The first two weekends in October feature the Studio Tour for art lovers and those looking to do something a little different.
 With 12 local artists showing their studios and works, it’s certainly an event worth looking into.

 Live theatre done well is a fantastic experience that tantalizes the senses.
 In this vein, the Highlands Summer Festival fits the bill.

 The annual Frost Festival in the municipality of Dysart is a free, family-fun winter event occurring in February featuring wagon rides, snowshoeing, a Polar Bear Dip, and much more.

 Take a gentle stroll along the pretty Minden Boardwalk (Photo courtesy Township of Minden Hills)